safe-global/safe-docs/docs/contracts_05_relayer.md

 The vision for submitting Safe transactions would be the following:

-1. Acquire estimates for a Safe transaction from potential relayers
+1. Acquire estimates for a Safe transaction from potential relayers.
-1. Choose a relayer and generate the signatures for the Safe transaction (the chosen relayer should be set to receive the rewards to prevent front-running)
+1. Choose a relayer and generate the signatures for the Safe transaction (the chosen relayer should be set to receive the rewards to prevent front-running).
 1. Submit the Safe transaction with all required paramters to the chosen relayer.

 Currently this is implemented as a simple REST API.
 But the idea would be to make use of an open decentralized system that supports different relayers (see [MetaCartel](https://github.com/Meta-tx)).